Next-Interactive/changelog-generator/README.md

 You can also specify specific version, it is useful for `beta` or `alpha` versions:
 `npm version 1.0.1-beta.0`

+After this you just have to `git push` and your version is released.

 To update the Changelog when nothing is released yet:
 `npm run unreleased`